bowmanmike/bowmanmike.com/src/pages/blog/2022/2022-02-25-are-we-there-yet/index.md

 Are we there yet?

-When I was a kid, my sister and I needed to find ways to entertain ourselves on long car rides.
+When I was a kid, my siblings and I needed to find ways to entertain ourselves on long car rides.
 We thought it was fun to "secretly plan" to ask my parents, in unison, and in that particular sing-song way, "Are we there yet?".
 Of course, we rarely were, and we knew that.
 And sure enough, the answer was always no. (More